fylgja/fylgja-fontface/README.md

 -------------|--------------------|-------------
 `$name`      |                    | The name of the font.
 `$suffix`    | _null_             | The suffix of the font (example: Bold).
-`$variant`   | $suffix            | The variant (weight/style) of the font.
+`$styles`    | $suffix            | The styles (weight/style) of the font.
 The value will be set automatically via the suffix name if not set.
-The variant also allows values like `400i`.
+The styles also allows values like `400i`.
 Which is the same as 400 Italic.
 `$unicode`   | $u-latin           | The unicode range of the the font face.
 Default is the latin range.
 `$path`      | '../fonts'         | The path to the font file `$file-name` | _null_             | The file name of the font.
 The value will be set automatically via the name + suffix if not set.